itswebny/translation-language-switcher-reference-code/readme.md

 Proof of Concept Smartling Langauge Access flat file integration solution.
 Including minimal work to incorporate the smartling integration into your HTML website.

-Fristly download/clone this repo to verify you have all needed files to work.
+Firstly download/clone this repo to verify you have all needed files to work.

-Your HTML file needs a few additional lines in your <head> and two additional lines at the bottom of your <body>.
+Your HTML file needs a few additional lines in your `<head>` and two additional lines at the bottom of your `<body>`.

-Include this in your <head>
+Include this in your `<head>`

 ```
 <head>